victorcastro/docs/docs/whatsapp/whatsapp-faq.md

 ## How does MAU overage work?

 If the client's consumption, measured in MAU, exceeds a tier boundary, but it doesn't yet reach the next tier, then each additional MAU beyond the lower tier is counted as overage.
 E.g., a client consumes 30K MAU.
 This is between the 25K and 50K tier.
-They pay `$550` for the 25K Tier and a MAU overage charge of `5000*$0.016` = Total : `$550+$80 = $630`.
+They pay `$550` for the 25K Tier and a MAU overage charge of `5000*$0.016 = 80$ => Total cost = $550+$80 = $630`.
 (Plus Notification charges etc...).

 The client will always pay the lower amount of (Next Higher Tier) OR (Lower Tier + Overage).